The 15 Best Things to Do in Brussels, Belgium

 7 | Eat Frites at Café Georgette

 Belgium is famous for frites, or chips, as we know them in the UK 🍟.
 And believe it or not, French fries are not French; they are Belgian.
-And you can’t visit Belgium and not eat some frites.
+And you can’t visit Belgium without eating some frites.
 They are often served in a cornet (or cone) with some delicious sauce, and the best place to get your fill is from Café Georgette.
-The frites are skin-on and, according to our tour guide, are cooked in beef dripping, which makes them not vegetarian or vegan-friendly, so be aware of that.
+The frites are skin-on and, according to our tour guide, are cooked in beef dripping, which makes them not vegetarian- or vegan-friendly, so be aware.

 20220829 Things to Do in Brussels 079